 Once again, Software & Data is the industry with the most unicorns

-Once again, the Software & Data industry proves to be the undisputed leader in producing unicorns, with a substantial 39.37% of all unicorns originating from this sector.
+Once again, the Software & Data industry proves to be the undisputed leader in producing unicorns, with a substantial 39.2% of all unicorns originating from this sector.
 This statistic highlights the industry’s exceptional ability to foster innovation and generate high-value startups.
-With 461 unicorns, the Software & Data industry continues to set the standard for groundbreaking solutions and disruptive technologies across various domains.
-Some notable Software & Data unicorns from our database include OpenAI, Discord, and Canva.
+With 500+ unicorns, the Software & Data industry continues to set the standard for groundbreaking solutions and disruptive technologies across various domains.
+According to our database, OpenAI, Discord, and Canva are the top three unicorns in their industry based on our algorithm, which takes into account, total investment, website traffic, and employee count.

 Despite its smaller share in startup count, E-commerce & Retail is the third industry with the most Unicorns

-The E-commerce & Retail industry secures a significant portion of the unicorn count, as it captures 12.13%, and it is the third largest industry producing unicorns.
+While E-commerce & Retail saw a slight decrease, the industry secures a significant portion of the unicorn count, as it captures 11.5%, and it is the third largest industry producing unicorns.
 This shows the ability of startups in this industry to reach higher valuations, although they are lower in quantity.
-Some of the notable E-Commerce & Retail unicorns from our database include Meesho, Doctolib and Xiaohongsu.
+According to our database, SHEIN, Xiaohongshu and Meesho are the top three unicorns in their industry based on our algorithm, which takes into account, total investment, website traffic, and employee count.

-Healthtech could not sustain its share of 10% when it comes to producing unicorns
+Healthtech could not sustain when it comes to producing unicorns

-Healhtech is the second industry with the most startups, however this trend does not expand to unicorn count, as it only has the 7.26% of unicorns, showing that Healhtech startups struggle when it comes to raising massive investment.
+Healthtech is the third industry with the most startups, however this trend does not expand to unicorn count, as it only has 6.5% of unicorns, showing that Healthtech startups struggle when it comes to raising massive investment.
+According to our database, Devoted Health, Hinge Health and Spring Health are the top three unicorns in their industry based on our algorithm, which takes into account, total investment, website traffic, and employee count.

 Transportation is punching above its weight!